 b) Presentations on up-to-date research topics, presented by invited and often internationally renowned speakers.
 The scientific spectrum comprises research topics of the institute (e.g. impact, planetology, structural geology, earth history, mineral, ore and oil deposits, geohazards, geothermal energy, environmental mineralogy, hydrology, geochemistry, crystal growth) and other branches of geosciences.
 To enhance the practical aspect of the curriculum speakers from companies and industries are specifically welcome.

 - a) Seminar with occasion for discussion - b) Seminar with occasion for discussion

-- a) Regular attendance, own presentations - b) Regular attendance
+Achievement of learning goals (unmarked): a) Regular attendance, own presentations; b) Regular attendance